Vault Gatekeeper

 A comma separated list of Gatekeeper URIs to use as peers.
 Gatekeeper will forward requests to unsealed peers if the instance is currently sealed.
 Gatekeeper will resolve the hostname provided here and treat all the IPs that resolve to that hostname as peers.

-Note: This option will fail if --usage-store
+Note: This option will fail if --usage-store is set to memory.

 Note: Even in HA mode, all gatekeeper instances must be unsealed individually.